Contacts

 Obtaining the atlas data:

-Associated with the atlas is the underlying database from which the distribution maps are derived.
-Over the past 10 years, the atlas data has been used by a wide variety of researchers and conservationists for purposes ranging from estimating hotspots of species occurrence to predicting the effects of climate change.
-The use of the data is administered via the EBCC Executive Committee and the data extraction and handling are currently done by staff at SOVON in the Netherlands or the BTO in the UK, according to agreed rules.
+The underlying database from which the distribution maps are derived is associated with the atlas.
+Over the past 10 years, various researchers and conservationists have used the atlas data for purposes ranging from estimating hotspots of species occurrence to predicting the effects of climate change.
+The use of the data is administered via the EBCC Executive Committee, and the data extraction and handling are currently done by staff at SOVON in the Netherlands or the BTO in the UK, according to agreed rules.
 There are countless possibilities for using this valuable dataset, and those interested should contact the EBCC Chair EBCC-chairman about the conditions for obtaining the data.
-Requests will be reviewed by the Executive Committee and there are usually costs for its provision and to cover data handling.
-EBCC Atlas of European Breeding Birds data is now available in UTM or GIS-format.
+The Executive Committee will review requests, and there are usually costs for its provision and to cover data handling.
+EBCC Atlas of European Breeding Birds data is now available in UTM or GIS format.